Suputra/FPGA-experiments/ETHERNET/README.md

-# LEDS
+# Ethernet
-This should blink the upduino's leds - first red, then green, then blue, then all of them.
-It uses the led pins as well as the on board clock on the board.
+This should write some UDP packets to the ethernet board.

 to run this, run:
 ```